Kitura/kitura.dev/content/docs/guides/getting-started/create-server-cli.md

 ```
 [INFO] [HTTPServer.swift:195 listen(on:)] Listening on port 8080
 ```
-We can navigate to: [http://localhost:8080](http://localhost:8080) to view our server.
+We can navigate to: <a href="http://localhost:8080" target="blank">localhost:8080</a> to view our server.

 ---